shiftuxofficial/Sylvia/README.md

-# Sylvia Number System Converter
+# Sylvia

-Welcome to the Sylvia Number System Converter project!
+Welcome to the Sylvia, A Number System Converter project!
 This tool converts numbers between different number systems (e.g., decimal, binary, hexadecimal) and demonstrates the process step-by-step, just like on paper using factorization.

 ## Table of Contents